-The next phase of filtering will center on the evolution of the “Semantic Web,” which Soni described as an interactivity evolution beyond aggregation that aims to make information more meaningful and useful.
+The next phase of filtering will center on the evolution of the “Semantic Web,” which Soni described as an interactivity evolutiona step beyond aggregation that aims to makes information more meaningful and useful.
 According to an article co-authored by Tim Berners-Lee, who is credited with founding the web, the semantic evolution “lets users engage in the sort of serendipitous reuse and discovery of related information that’s been a hallmark of viral web uptake.”

 “Meta tagging” as we know it today is just the beginning.
 The Semantic Web builds upon any metadata (e.g. hyperlinks, location, time, movement or categories) to infer greater meaning from information.

 However, Berners-Lee admitted that the Semantic Web remains largely unrealized.
 “They’ve been working on solving this problem for 10-15 years,” Soni pointed out.
 “But no one is anywhere near a product or solution yet.”
 He said that technology is the barrier.
-“It turns out that automaticallyunderstanding the relevance and importance of documents is hard.”
+“It turns out that [automatically] understanding the relevance and importance of documents is hard.”

 Nevertheless, new ventures are making progress.
 For example, Wolfram Alpha, a computational knowledge engine, computes answers (in contrast to simple search) from large datasets.
 Although such efforts have a long way to go, each step will create new value for how we filter and make information more meaningful.